dreamnerdy/Website/PrivacyPolicy-OTCDG.markdown

 <p>Children's Privacy</p>

 <p>Our Services do not address anyone under the age of 13.
-We do not knowingly collect personal identifiable information from children under 13.
-In the case we discover that a child under 13 has provided us with personal information, we immediately delete this from our servers.
-If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact us so that we will be able to do necessary actions.</p>
+We do not knowingly collect personal identifiable information from children under 13.</p>

 <h2>Changes to This Privacy Policy</h2>